peteroupc/peteroupc.github.io/randomfunc.md

 **Comments on any aspect of this document are welcome, but especially comments on the following:**

 - Corrections to any method given on this page.
-- Should this page include implementations of these methods in other programming languages, in addition to Python?
 - Should this page include additional probability distributions?
 If so, which ones?
 - Should this page discuss approaches to generate random graphs or matrices?
 If so, how?
 - Ways to implement any of the randomization methods given in "[**Randomization with Real Numbers**](https://peteroupc.github.io/randomfunc.html#Randomization_with_Real_Numbers)" without rounding errors.